-Canada had a strong opening day on Wednesday at the Road Cycling World Championships, with top-10 results in both the Women's and Under-23 Men's individual time trial events.
+Canada had a strong opening day on Wednesday at the Road Cycling World Championships in Mendrisio, Switzerland, with top-10 results in both the Women's and Under-23 Men's individual time trial events.
 Tara Whitten finished eighth in the women's 26.8 kilometre competition, one minute and 33.99 seconds behind Kristin Armstrong of the United States, the Olympic champion in the event.
 Noemi Cantele of Italy took the silver medal and Linda Melanie Villumsen of Denmark the bronze.
 Canada's second entrant, Julie Beveridge of finished 19th.

 Coverage of the 2009 World Championships made possible with the support of Shimano

 In the men's 33.2 kilometre race, David Veilleux finished tenth, one minute and 11.93 seconds behind winner Jack Bobridge of Australia, with Nelson Oliveira of Portugal finishing second and Patrick Gretsch of Germany third.
 Ryan Anderson finished 30th.

 American Jessica Phillips was the first to take the Hot Seat for any appreciable length of time, finally yielding it to Whitten only after 15 riders had finished.
 Whitten, in turn, held the lead until Cantele took over, and then Armstrong demolished Cantele's leading time by a staggering 55 seconds to win her second world time trial title in three years, along with the Olympic title last year.
 Armstrong plans to retire after the road race this Saturday.

 Whitten, who won a silver medal at the Track Cycling World Championships in March, is competing at her first Road World Championships, and did not know what to expect.